Is the Oedipus Complex real? Explaining Theory and Criticism

 This difference makes girls’ identification with their mothers less complete, resulting in a weaker female superego and less developed separate, independent identities.

-The symptoms of Oedipus complex:
+The symptoms of the Oedipus complex:

 As per Freud, the symptoms of the Oedipus complex tend to differ among children.
 These symptoms often include behaviors like.